jbiscella/www.jacopobiscella.net/contract-testing/main.md

 - **Initial Learning Curve and Setup**: Teams new to Pact or contract testing may face a learning curve.
 Setting up Pact requires initial investment in understanding its mechanisms and integrating it into the existing development workflow.
 - **Ongoing Maintenance of Contracts**: As services evolve, their contracts must also be updated.
 This requires diligent management to ensure that all changes are accurately reflected and tested.

-### Conclusion

-Pact tests are a powerful tool in the arsenal of microservices development, offering a way to ensure reliable service interactions.
-By embracing its core principles and addressing common misconceptions, teams can leverage Pact to build more resilient, flexible, and independently deployable services.

 ## Chapter 3: Misconceptions about Contract Testing

-### Introduction to Common Myths and Misunderstandings

 Contract testing is often surrounded by misconceptions, leading to ineffective practices.
 Understanding these misconceptions is crucial for effective implementation.